glundgren93/glundgren93.github.io/_posts/2016-7-4-Closures.md

 title: Closures
 ---

-"Closure is when a function remembers the variables around it even when that function is executed elsewhere."
+> "Closure is when a function remembers the variables around it even when that function is executed elsewhere."

-If we declare variables inside a function and return another function that uses the variables created, we are using closures.

 A closure can look like the following piece of code: